AsiaDefense WorldEuropeLatest

 The Rafale C137 is the first European combat aircraft equipped with RBE2 AESA radar, delivery by Dassault Aviation and Thales to DGA (Image: Flickr, Courtesy: Matt Morgan)

-Communication Systems: Both aircraft feature advanced communication systems for seamless communication with ground-based assets and other friendly forces.
+Both aircraft feature advanced communication systems for seamless communication with ground-based assets and other friendly forces.
 The Rafale’s communication systems are well-established, offering secure data links and voice communication capabilities.
-The J-10C’s communication systems are also advanced, though specific details are limited.
+China’s fighter jet communication systems are also advanced, though specific details are limited.

 Missiles: